 Preheat oven to 160c (fan-forced).
 Line 2 large baking trays with baking paper and set aside.

-Add the pumpkin and sunflower seeds to a food processor, process for approximatley 40 - 45 seconds to produce a fine texture resembling almond meal.
-Add the arrowroot, cacao powder, cinnamon, baking powder and salt to a food processor.
+Add the pumpkin (pepitas) and sunflower seeds to a food processor.
+Process for approximately 40 seconds to produce a fine texture resembling almond meal.
+Add the arrowroot, cacao powder, cinnamon, baking powder and salt to the food processor.
 Blend for 10 seconds to combine all the dry ingredients.

 Add the coconut oil, maple syrup and vanilla.
-Process for approximately 5 seconds, scrape down sides and continue processing for a further 6 - 8 seconds or until a moist dough is formed.
+Process for approximately 5 seconds, scrape down sides, then continue processing for a further 6 - 8 seconds or until a moist dough is formed.

 Scoop out rounded teaspoons of dough and roll into small balls.
 Allow 5 - 6 cms between each ball.

 Take a small square of baking paper and place over a ball of dough, press down with the flat base of a small glass to make a round cookie shape (alternatively use your palm to flatten the balls).
 Repeat for all the balls of dough.

 Bake for approximately 18 - 20 minutes until firm (the cookies will crispen up further as they cool).
 Allow to sit for 10 minutes on the trays, then transfer to a wire rack to finish cooling.